ellelang/LRs/Vocabulary Grocery.md

 The Pittock Mansion Society is a 501(c)3 nonprofit organization whose mission is to **inspire understanding and stewardship of Portland history through Pittock Mansion**.
 The Society also works with Portland Parks & Recreation to maintain and preserve the historic buildings.
 All admissions, memberships, donations, grants, and museum store purchases go to **support Pittock Mansion and its mission.**

+### 1/20/2019

+- E3podcast 821:

+To be pumped: I am pumped about my trip to Alaska.
+My students are always pumped!

+- E3podcast 822:

+To pander to sb:  the only reason that they eat on the stick is to pander to the general public

+(The politicians are pandering to the general public)

+- succulent: food that is juicy and tender and delicious

+- venture: a (usually risky) plan - in this case, starting a business

+- fanatical:

+  very zealous/arduous..... to an obsessive or crazy level.

+- zealous:

+  Someone who is zealous spends a lot of time or energy in supporting something that they believe in very strongly, especially a political or religious ideal.
+  She was a zealous worker for charitable bodies.

+- arduous:

+  Something that is arduous is difficult and tiring, and involves a lot of effort. e.g. a long, hot and arduous journey...
+The task was more arduous than he had calculated.

+- inquire: ask, find out

+- abducted: kidnapped, taken

+  If someone is abducted by another person, he or she is taken away illegally, usually using force.
+  He was on his way to the airport when his car was held up and he was abducted by four gunmen.

+- pretty much: basically, essentially

+- quite a character: an interesting/ surprising person

+- semantic
+  Semantic is used to describe things that deal with the meanings of words and sentences.
+  He did not want to enter into a semantic debate.

+: